tanaynistala/geo-guide/_country-guides/CAN.md

 The geography of Canada varies immensely from west to east.
 These are teh geographic macroregions of Canada, with the rough region:

-- **Rockies and Coast Mountains**
+- **Pacific Cordillera**

   _British Columbia and western Alberta_

-  This region is densely forested, and has Canada's highest peaks.
+  This region is densely forested, and has Canada's tallest mountains.
 It looks similar to the United States' Pacific Northwest.

 - **Prairies**